Configuring MCommunity Groups to Work With MiVideo Mediaspace

 Issue

-How can Mediaspace KMS admins create and configure additional MCommunity groups as needed to make it easier to manage users?
+How can Mediaspace admins create and configure additional MCommunity groups as needed to make it easier to manage users?

 Resolution